evidentlyai/evidently/docs/book/reports/class-performance.md

-# Probabilistic Classification Performance
+# TL;DR

-**TL;DR:** The report analyzes the performance of a probabilistic classification model.
+You can use the pre-built reports and test suites to analyze the performance of a classification model.
+The presets work for binary and multi-class classification, probabilistic and non-probabilistuc classification.

 * Works for a **single model** or helps compare the **two**
 * Works for **binary** and **multi-class** classification